 This is why commercial quality epoxies, polyurethanes, and polyureas resist tire staining much better than lessor quality coatings such as your home improvement store DIY garage floor coating kits.

 High performance clear coats, such as polyurea and polyapsartics in particular, tend to resist tire staining the best.
 The cross linking is especially dense and makes it harder for the plasticizers to migrate into the upper layer of the coating.

 How to remove tire marks

-Just remember, if you do have a car that is leaving tire marks on your epoxy garage floor, the best thing you can do to prevent any permanent stains is to not let the marks build up over a period of time.
-If you do regular garage floor maintenance and clean the stains up you should not have any issues.
-Also, if you have a car that sits for long periods of time, you may want to park each tire over a small scrap of cardboard, carpet, or any other material that you can discard.
+If you have a car that is leaving tire marks on your epoxy garage floor, the best thing you can do to prevent any permanent tire stains is to not let the marks build up over a period of time to begin with.
+Routinely cleaning your garage floor coating is great preventative maintenance that helps to prevent these issues.

 Lastly, if you have a car that sits for long periods of time, you may want to park each tire over a small scrap of cardboard, carpet, or similar material that you can later discard.